30+ Ideas for the Best Things to Do in Kalbarri (2025)

 Catch a Lobster on a Pot Pull Tour

-Sample some of the premium seafood in Kalbarri on this 2 hour interactive and informative adventure.
+Sample some of the premium seafood in Kalbarri on this 2-hour interactive and informative adventure.

 You’ll hop on board a 50ft vessel before venturing out to pull lobster pots straight from the sea before watching your catches being cooked onboard and sampling fresh lobster rolls!